M3wP/Monopoly/C64/readme.md

 standard rules state that rent and other expenses "must be paid" when declared or incurred (always in this version).
 Debts must be recovered in some priority to other actions.
-* To cover the most strange case, trade initiation is not permitted when receiving deeds from an elimination.
-If I was to always allow trading when it was your turn and you are receiving deeds from an elimination, then it could only happen due to the Community Chest card that requires other players to pay you.
-This is an extraordinarily rare, corner-case (it is only $10) and it seems better, in the interests of fairness, all player's best interests and providing a standard mechanism, that it is not allowed.
-Again, trades in the standard rules can be at "any time" but there is no mention of them in the standard rules pertaining to the transfer (they only state simple possible actions) nor which action might have priority when paying and dissolving equity.
 * A certainty is that trades must not be permitted if they would cause a losing state.
 The menus will not allow a trade that would cause the player to lose due to a catastrophic reduction of wealth and know